Up From the Bottom

 "Up From the Bottom" is a song by American rock band Linkin Park.
-It was released on March 27, 2025, as the lead single from the deluxe edition of the band's eighth studio album From Zero.
+It was released on March 27, 2025, as the lead single from the deluxe edition of the band's eighth studio album, From Zero.

+This song is featured in the soundtrack of Horizon XS radio station in Forza Horizon 6.

 Background

 After the initial touring leg for their From Zero World Tour in late 2024, the band immediately entered the studio to record new music.
-"Up From the Bottom" started as an initial demo before properly materialising during recording sessions in early 2025.
+"Up From the Bottom" started as an initial demo before properly materialising during recording sessions in December 2024.
 A then untitled song was teased during a video for the LPTV series that was uploaded to the band's YouTube channel on March 6, 2025.
 On March 17, the band officially revealed "Up From the Bottom", due for release on March 27.
 In an interview with Billboard on the lead up to the release at the iHeartRadio Music Awards, the band's turntablist, Joe Hahn, praised the song, jokingly calling it "the best song we've ever made".
-On March 27, the band released the song as the lead single from the deluxe edition of their eighth studio album From Zero.
+On March 27, the band released the song as the lead single from the deluxe edition of their eighth studio album, From Zero.
 The single was made available on Fortnite Festival on the day of its release.

 Composition

+The song's overall theme is about being trapped in a bad place, either mentally or physically, and trying to escape it.
+Lines like "Inside it feels like I’ve been barely breathin’" and "Waking up without a name" intensify the feeling of desperation.

 "Up From the Bottom" has been described by critics as nu metal.